Chrysolina

 ......

 Chrysolina staphylaea is sometimes more commonly known as the Brown Willow Beetle.
 This seems a fairly large Chrysolina species, with the one pictured measuring 9.5mm.
-Our only record is from Sherwood Forest CP in early June 2009.
+Our only records are from Sherwood Forest CP in early June 2009 and at Cuckney Hay Wood in October 2012.
 Historical records of C. staphylaea have come from Retford district (Thornley and Pegler) South Leverton, Barrow Hills at Everton, Nottingham district (Ryles and Dodd) and Tollerton (Robinson 1914)

 ......